-This entire process is highly automated and includes automatic controls to enable the detection of incidents in the consolidation process.
-The Group Accounting and Planning & Analysis departments perform additionally supervision and analytical controls.
+The financial information in local currencies reported by subsidiaries is automatically converted to the Group's presentation currency and is subsequently aggregated to the consolidated figures.
+The consolidated procedures are highly automated and includes preventive and detective automatic controls to minimize the occurrence of incidents in the consolidation process.
+The Corporate Finance Policy & Reporting as well as Planning & Analysis departments perform additional supervision and analytical controls.